rust-lang/rust/text/0000-self-in-typedefs.md

 However, the RFC may equally be said to simplify the surface language since it removes exceptional cases especially in the users mental model.

+Using `Self` in a type definition makes it harder to search for all positions in which a pattern can appear in an AST.

 # Rationale and alternatives
 [alternatives]: #alternatives